Arthritis Physiotherapy Downtown Edmonton

 Our Physiotherapy treatment approaches for Knee Osteoarthritis include:

 - Hydrotherapy is a method of treating arthritis that involves the use of water.
 Physiotherapists instruct patients on technical activities such as stretching, aerobics, and strength training.
-Specialized activities are carried out in the water with a 33-36 °C.
+Specialized activities are carried out in the water at 33-36 °C.

 - Another alternative is manual treatment, in which physiotherapists utilize hands-on techniques to ease pain and stiffness.
 This approach has proven to be quite effective in treating knee osteoarthritis.